The Doll (Prus novel): Structure

-The Doll, covering one and a half years of present time, comprises two parallel narratives.
-One opens with events of 1878 and recounts the career of the protagonist, Stanisław Wokulski, a man in early middle age.
-The other narrative, in the guise of a diary kept by Wokulski's older friend Ignacy Rzecki, takes the reader back to the 1848-49 "Spring of Nations."
+The Doll, whose main action spans a year and a half, comprises two parallel narratives.
+One begins with the events of 1878 and follows the career of the protagonist, Stanisław Wokulski, a man in early middle age.
+The other, presented in the form of a diary kept by Wokulski's older friend Ignacy Rzecki, takes the reader back to the 1848–49 Spring of Nations.
+According to Przemysław Pietrzak, this gives the novel a “total” character.
+Its scope extends across past and future, Warsaw and the Polish provinces, Paris and Central and Eastern Europe, and all strata of society.
+It blends genres and moods, at times even taking on the character of reportage.